zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec01.md

       5. The AA flag is not set in the [DNSSEC Response].
    3. If there is no valid DS record with matching owner name in the answer section of the [DNSSEC Response], then do:
-      1. Add name server IP to "Responds without valid DS".
+      1. Add name server IP to "Responds Without Valid DS".
       2. Go to next parent name server.
-   4. Add name server IP to the *Responds with DS* set.
+   4. Add name server IP to the *Responds With DS* set.
    5. For each DS record in the answer section of the [DNSSEC Response] do:
        1. Extract the digest algorithm code and key tag from the DS record.
        2. From section "[Classification of algorithms]" retrieve the table and